Siroopfles/NovaPort/.nova/workflows/nova-leadqa/WF_QA_PERFORMANCE_TEST_EXECUTION_001_v1.md

 - **Goal:** Analyze the results against KPIs and log any significant findings.
 - **Suggested Lead Action & Specialist Sequence:**
   1.  **LeadQA Action: Analyze Results:**
-      - For each completed scenario, compare the observed metrics (e.g., p95 latency, throughput, error rate) against the defined KPI targets from ConPort (`PerformanceTargets` or `AcceptanceCriteria`).
+      - For each completed scenario, compare the observed metrics (e.g., p95 latency, throughput, error rate) against the defined KPI targets from NovaPort-MCP (`PerformanceTargets` or `AcceptanceCriteria`).
       - Identify any KPIs that were not met and any potential performance bottlenecks.
-  2.  **Delegate to `Nova-SpecializedTestExecutor` (or ConPortSteward):**
+  2.  **Delegate to `Nova-SpecializedTestExecutor` (or Nova-SpecializedNovaPortSteward):**
-      - **Subtask Goal:** "Compile an overall performance report and log key findings as `PerformanceNotes` in ConPort."
+      - **Subtask Goal:** "Compile an overall performance report and log key findings as `PerformanceNotes` in NovaPort-MCP."
       - **Briefing Details:**
         - Provide the consolidated analysis from all scenarios.
         - Instruct to create a summary Markdown report.
-        - For each significant finding (e.g., a KPI miss), instruct them to log a structured `CustomData PerformanceNotes:[Component]_[Finding]` item to ConPort, detailing the metric, target, actual value, and a link to the raw data.
+        - For each significant finding (e.g., a KPI miss), instruct them to log a structured `CustomData PerformanceNotes:[Component]_[Finding]` item to NovaPort-MCP, detailing the metric, target, actual value, and a link to the raw data.
         - The specialist should return the path/key of the report and a list of all `PerformanceNotes` keys created.

 **Milestone PT.3: Finalize Cycle**